garrandall/popular-music-data/tracks/i-got-it-from-my-mama-will-i-am.md

 You make the guys all dumb
-Maybe 'cause you're blessed with the beautiful buns Maybe 'cause your beauty keep the dues on sprung Wonderin' just where you got that from, from, from...
+Maybe 'cause you're blessed with the beautiful buns Maybe 'cause your beauty keep the dues on sprung Wonderin' just where you got that from, from, from

 Baby, where'd you get your body from, tell me where'd you get your body from